datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Excluding the District of Columbia

-The District of Columbia was excluded from the anlaysis.
+The District of Columbia was excluded from the analysis.
 As the lone geographical unit that is both a city and a state, its homicide rates were extremely high skewing any plots that included it.
 Inversely, DC's suicide rate is the lowest in the country with several years posting no suicide data at all.
 Also, several other data sources include only state level data without figures for DC.
 It is believed that these reasons justify its exclusion from this analysis.

 ### Gun Ownership Rates